IJSComplexMatter/cddm/examples/README.md

 You can tune the parameters in conf.py, or in conf.py files in subfolders.

-The examples are structured as python packages, but you can run them individually from package root directory or from sub-directories.
+The examples are structured as a python package, but you can run them individually from package root directory or from sub-directories.

-Some examples rely on data generated from other examples (indicated in docstrings of each of the examples), so make sure you read the documentation before running the files.
+Some examples rely on data generated from other examples (this is specified in docstrings of each of the examples), so make sure you read the documentation before running the files.